How do MIPS and MACRA affect Medical Billing Practices

 Conclusion

-MACRA and MIPS services demand healthcare providers adjust to the change toward a more value-based strategy.
+MACRA and MIPS services demand that healthcare providers adjust to the change toward a more value-based strategy.
 Medical billers should be prepared to contribute to the development of initiatives aimed at improving quality, lowering costs, and maximizing reimbursement.
 Medical billing practices must understand the impacts of MIPS and MACRA on healthcare.
 Only then can they position their medical practices among those with improved patient care.
 And eventually, they will be able to welcome more financial stability in the years to come.